Opisthoproctus: Life cycle

 Opisthoproctus soleatus is oviparous, as are all members of Argentinidae.
 The larvae of Opisthoproctus soleatus appear similar to adults, and have similar body proportions, though unlike the adults the larvae are pigmented, particularly at the base of the caudal fin and in between the pelvic fin and the anus.
 In larvae, the sole is silver, with two lines of black pigment increasing in size laterally towards anus.

-Status
+Conservation status

 This species lives in the deep ocean and is seldom encountered by man.
 This makes it difficult to tell whether the population trend is upwards or downwards, or whether the species is facing any particular threats.
 However, it is regularly encountered over a large part of the ocean system, and in 2012 there were said to be "223 occurrence records and 143 museum records".
 O. soleatus is not of interest to fisheries and appears rarely in bycatch.
 For these reasons, the International Union for Conservation of Nature has assessed its conservation status as being of least concern.